Circuit de Charade: Circuit history

 The 1964 Trophées d'Auvergne Formula 2 race podium was a sign of things to come: Denny Hulme, Jackie Stewart and Jochen Rindt showed their skill before the circuit hosted its first Formula 1 race when Jim Clark won the 1965 French Grand Prix for Team Lotus.
 In 1965, John Frankenheimer filmed a small part of his movie Grand Prix in front of 3,000 local inhabitants, who posed as race spectators watching actors like Yves Montand and Françoise Hardy.
 In total four Formula One French Grand Prix were held at Charade, in 1965, 1969, 1970 and 1972.

-While the circuit's natural setting created conditions for a sinuous, challenging race course, it also created safety concerns due to the dark, volcanic rocks which fell from the mountain onto both sides of the track.
+While the circuit's natural setting created conditions for a sinuous, challenging race course, it also created safety concerns due to the dark, volcanic rocks which routinely fell from the mountain onto both sides of the track.
 The rocks posed a perennial hazard at the Charade Circuit, as was shown during the 1972 French Grand Prix when ten drivers, including Chris Amon, suffered tire punctures.
 Drivers who skirted the track edge would send rocks flying in the middle of the road and into the path of pursuing competitors.
-One particular incident at the 1972 French Grand Prix involved Helmut Marko trailing behind Emerson Fittipaldi, when a stone thrown from Fittipaldi's Lotus penetrated Marko's helmet visor, cutting his racing career short as his left eye was subsequently blinded.
+One particular incident at the 1972 French Grand Prix involved a rock penetrating Helmut Marko's helmet visor after being kicked up from ahead of him, cutting his racing career short as his left eye was subsequently blinded.
 The mountainous topography also left no room to provide safe run-off areas in the event of competitors losing control of their vehicles and unintentionally leaving the race course.

 The venue became increasingly shunned by international racing series as concerns about the public roads' dangerous nature rose.
 In 1971, the newly built and much safer Circuit Paul Ricard held the French Grand Prix for the first time, before becoming the event's permanent home from 1973 to 1990, alternating the French Grand Prix with the Circuit Dijon-Prenois.
 It continued to host smaller motorsports competitions such as Formula 3, sports car racing, touring car racing, rallying and hillclimbing as well as the Trophées d'Auverne.
 In 1980, three track marshals were killed at a touring car race, and in 1984 there was a drivers protest over track safety.
 Faced with increasing safety issues and with the natural topography preventing any chance of adding run-off areas, the final race on the original 8.055 km track was held on September 18, 1988.